Mortgage Calculator: Interest-Only Loan Payments

 Information and interactive calculators are made available to you as self-help tools for your independent use and are not intended as a solicitation for any credit product or to provide credit advice.
 Calculators and input options are intended solely for general information and educational purposes.
 Calculations are hypothetical, and based on information and assumptions provided by you.
 We cannot and do not guarantee their applicability or accuracy in regards to your individual circumstances.
 You should not take any action on the basis of the information provided through this calculator.
 We encourage you to seek personalized advice from qualified professionals regarding all personal finance issues.

 Interest-only mortgages can work well for people who are expecting an increase in future income, or who are looking to invest some of their current money elsewhere.
 Try our interest-only mortgage calculator or contact BBVA to discuss what your specific payments might be based on the loan you qualify for.

-To determine your total monthly payment, enter your prospective mortgage loan details, including purchase price, down payment, term, interest-only period, and interest rate.
+To determine your total monthly payment, enter your prospective mortgage loan details, including purchase price, down payment, term, interest-only period, and interest rate in our online interest-only mortgage calculator.
 Your interest rate will be determined by your mortgage broker, but if you aren’t yet to this step, you can find current rates here.

-If you want a more accurate snapshot of your monthly payment, enter your average yearly property tax and homeowner’s insurance payment.
+This calculator can also calculate loan payments for interest-only mortgages with taxes and insurance if If you want a more accurate snapshot of your monthly payment.
+To use this feature, enter your average yearly property tax and homeowner’s insurance payment.
 To find property taxes, check MLS listings online, or contact your county’s assessor/recorder’s office or a local real estate agent.
 Calculate homeowner’s insurance, or contact an insurance agent for a quote.

 You may also be interested in: